 Residents along both the north and south sides of Clementina will fall in the shadow of the development at different times throughout the day and throughout the year.

-Plans for the 9 story building directly south of Clementina road will substantially overshadow gardens and south facing windows.
-And the 18/17 story towers will cast long shadows over Jubilee Park and along Perth Road almost as far as the school.
+Plans for the 9-storey building directly south of Clementina road will substantially overshadow gardens and south facing windows.
+And the 18/17 storey towers will cast long shadows over Jubilee Park and along Perth Road almost as far as the school.

 Yes, more than 3 times bigger.
 Motion is made up of 5 buildings/300 flats.
 Lea Bridge Gas Works will be 10 buildings, and approximately 575 new flats or possibly more.